 Their last event of the year was particularly meaningful to her.
 Nehal and her classmate were able to schedule a speaker to give a presentation on the impact of politics and discrimination against Muslim women and the hijab.

 “As the only Arab-Muslim graduating in my law class, it meant a lot to me to share this project with my classmates and professors,” Nehal says.

 When asked what she is looking forward to in her career, she replies “I hope to use my law degree to give back to vulnerable communities.
 I hope to work with refugees and advocate for human rights across the world.”

 Student scholarship support is an important area of need at NIU.
-If you would like to help current and future Huskies like Nehal, please visit go.niu.edu/give2niu today to make your gift in support of the Student Scholarship Fund.
+If you would like to help current and future Huskies like Nehal, please make a gift today in support of the NIU Foundation Student Scholarship Fund.